 By Scott Ross

 Chief among its pleasures are the dogged Adams of William Daniels, Howard da Silva’s pugnacious Ben Franklin, the delectable Blythe Danner as Martha Jefferson, and a (largely) superb score by Sherman Edwards.
-Peter Stone wrote the often very witty script.
+Peter Stone wrote the often very witty script, resorting only sparingly to direct historical quotation.
 The superb orchestrations are by the great Eddie Sauter.
 The only disappointment for aficionados of the original show may be the otherwise splendid John Cullum’s rendition of the incendiary “Molasses to Rum.”
-Compare Cullum’s performance to Clifford David’s on the original cast recording: Cullum is impassioned, but David’s almost uncontrolled ululating is absolutely hair-raising.
+Compare Cullum’s performance here to Clifford David’s on the original cast recording: Cullum is impassioned, but David’s almost uncontrolled ululations are hair-raising.

 Text copyright 2013 by Scott Ross